1. What is your formal training.

 5. What software do you use?

 I still draw and paint and photograph everything first.
 I can’t get into drawing using a tablet.
 But, to composite I use Photoshop of course.
-To design, Indesign or Quark (unfortunately, as my beloveld Freehand has been so badly treated over the years, I’ve left it behind).
+To design, Indesign or Quark (unfortunately, as Freehand has not been supported).

 For moving picture editing I use Final Cut, for post on moving pictures I use After Effects.
 For 3-d animation and rendering, the studio I set up for MirrorMask used Maya.